 The participants were primarily sharecroppers, and many had never before visited a doctor.
 Doctors from the U.S. Public Health Service (PHS), which was running the study, informed the participants—399 men with latent syphilis and a control group of 201 others who were free of the disease—they were being treated for bad blood, a term commonly used in the area at the time to refer to a variety of ailments.

-The men were monitored by health workers but only given placebos such as aspirin and mineral supplements, despite the fact penicillin became the recommended treatment for syphilis in 1947.
-PHS researchers convinced local physicians in Macon County not to treat the participants, and research was done at the Tuskegee Institute (Now called Tuskegee University, the school was founded in 1881 with Booker T. Washington at its first teacher.)
+The men were monitored by health workers but only given placebos such as aspirin and mineral supplements, despite the fact that penicillin became the recommended treatment for syphilis in 1947, some 15 years into the study.
+PHS researchers convinced local physicians in Macon County not to treat the participants, and instead, research was done at the Tuskegee Institute.
+(Now called Tuskegee University, the school was founded in 1881 with Booker T. Washington as its first teacher.)

 In the mid-1960s, a PHS venereal disease investigator in San Francisco named Peter Buxton found out about the Tuskegee study and expressed his concerns to his superiors that it was unethical.
-In response, PHS officials formed a committee to review the study but ultimately opted to continue it, with the goal of tracking the participants until all had died, autopsies were performed and the project data could be analyzed.
+In response, PHS officials formed a committee to review the study but ultimately opted to continue it—with the goal of tracking the participants until all had died, autopsies were performed and the project data could be analyzed.

-As a result of the Tuskegee Study, many African Americans developed a lingering, deep mistrust of public health officials.
-In part to foster racial healing, President Clinton issued his 1997 apology, stating, “The United States government did something that was wrong—deeply, profoundly, morally wrong… It is not only in remembering that shameful past that we can make amends and repair our nation, but it is in remembering that past that we can build a better present and a better future.”
+As a result of the Tuskegee experiment, many African Americans developed a lingering, deep mistrust of public health officials and vaccines.
+In part to foster racial healing, President Bill Clinton issued a 1997 apology, stating, “The United States government did something that was wrong—deeply, profoundly, morally wrong… It is not only in remembering that shameful past that we can make amends and repair our nation, but it is in remembering that past that we can build a better present and a better future.”

 The final study participant passed away in 2004.

 The purpose of the study was to determine whether penicillin could prevent, not just cure, syphilis infection.
 Some of those who became infected never received medical treatment.
-The results of the study, which took place with the cooperation of Guatemalan government officials, never were published.
+The results of the study, which took place with the cooperation of Guatemalan government officials, were never published.
 The American public health researcher in charge of the project, Dr. John Cutler, went on to become a lead researcher in the Tuskegee experiments.

 Following Cutler’s death in 2003, historian Susan Reverby uncovered the records of the Guatemala experiments while doing research related to the Tuskegee study.
-She shared her findings with U.S. government officials in 2010; soon afterward, Secretary of State Hillary Clinton and Secretary of Health and Human Services Kathleen Sebelius issued an apology for the STD study and President Obama called the Guatemalan president to apologize for the experiments.
+She shared her findings with U.S. government officials in 2010.
+Soon afterward, Secretary of State Hillary Clinton and Secretary of Health and Human Services Kathleen Sebelius issued an apology for the STD study and President Obama called the Guatemalan president to apologize for the experiments.